Arena: STAPLES Center ▪ Attendance: 776,336 (8th of 29)

 Won NBA Western Conference First Round (3-0) versus Portland Trail Blazers (Series Stats)

-Promote your website or business by sponsoring this page for $155 on Basketball-Reference.com.
+Sponsor this page for $175 and help Basketball-Reference.com provide this service.
 Your message will replace this ad.

 Transactions listed are from July 1, 2000 to June